“A great shaded trail with multiple high alpine lakes (Surprise, Mirror, and Upper Cataract).”

 Fall Colors · Lake · River/Creek · Swimming · Views · Wildflowers · Wildlife

-The hike begins in alpine fields and then winds through aspen groves to reach surprise lake.
-From there it continues largely shaded up to Mirror and Cataract Lakes.
-Cataract lake made for a chilling swim (mid-June), with snow still covering parts of it.
+The hike begins in alpine fields and then winds through aspen groves to reach Surprise Lake.
+From there, the trail continues through similar groves until it reaches Mirror and Cataract Lakes.

 Info from USFS can be found here